ORAL HISTORY

 MICHAEL MUSTO (NIGHTLIFE REPORTER): The Basquiat party was not that huge to me.
 It was just another party.
 I went to Area probably three or four times a week.

-CORNELIA GUEST (SOCIALITE): I remember going with Andy [Warhol].
+CORNELIA GUEST (ACTRESS): I remember going with Andy [Warhol].
 Eric Goode was unbelievable with all of that, because he had all those art installations.
 He made that place the most happening of all places, and it was really cool for all the artists to have their stuff out.
 He brought an incredible amount of awareness.

 ERIC GOODE: The thing that brought everyone together in those days was Andy Warhol.
 People would come because of Andy.